dogweather/forkful/content/en/python/testing-and-debugging/writing-tests.md

 weight: 36
 ---

-## What & Why?
-Writing tests in Python involves creating automated scripts to validate the correctness of your code.
-Programmers do this to ensure that their functions or classes work as expected under various conditions, which helps to catch errors early and facilitates easier maintenance and refactoring.

 ## How to:
 Python comes with a built-in module for writing tests called `unittest`.
 This is how you can use it to test a simple function: